 Medicare Part C, often called Medicare Advantage, is also sold by private insurance companies.
 It includes Original Medicare (you do not lose Part A or B coverage) and usually includes other services like:

 • Prescription Drug Coverage (Part D)

-Whether an “all-in-one” Medicare Advantage plan or a standalone Part D plan suits you, HealthMarkets can help.
-Our licensed agents can review your options and find the best drug insurance plan for your unique needs.
-Just give us a call today at (800) 488-7621.
+Whether a Medicare Advantage plan or a standalone Part D plan suits you, HealthMarkets can help.
+Get a quote for prescription drug plans online now at no cost to you.
+Or, a licensed insurance agent can help you review your options and find the right prescription plans for your unique needs.
+Call (800) 827-9990 to get started today.